The fishbone diagram is one of the seven basic quality control tools. Though all these tools have their importance, the fishbone diagram is distinct.

 - A fishbone diagram is based on opinion rather than evidence.

-- This process democratically selects the cause, which is not an effective process.
+- This process democratically selects the cause, which is not always effective.

-- If the discussion is not controlled, you could get incorrect results.
+- If the discussion is not controlled, you can get incorrect results.

 The worthiness of a fishbone diagram depends on the expertise of team members.
-If they are not experienced and skilled, finding the root cause of the problem will be difficult.
+If they are not experienced, finding the root cause of the problem will be difficult.

-Therefore, involve experienced experts and ask many “whys”.
+Therefore, be sure to involve experienced experts and ask many “whys.”
 Up to five “whys” is enough.

 Do you use fishbone diagrams in your project?
-What categorizations have you used and what was your experience?
-Please share your experiences in the comments sections.
+What categorizations have you used, and what was your experience?
+Please share with us in the comments sections.